disc-o/disco_app/README.md

 If I accepted the registration request, IKEA would receive a 200 OK response so that they can proceed to request for *key A*:

-- Encode the following JSON to a string, then encrypt it using `public_key` to string `s`
+- Encode the following JSON to a string, then encrypt it using `public_key` to JSON `s` in a similar way mentioned above

 **Note:**